 - It’s recommended to water the plant during the morning hours.

-- During the summer or during warmer days, your Bonsai will require more water.
+- During the summer or warmer days, your bonsai will require more water.

-- Water no more than once a week during winter season: too much water isn’t good for the Bonsai during this dormant season.
+- Water no more than once a week during the winter—too much water isn’t good during the dormant season.

-It is very important to choose Bonsai specific soil for your tree.
-Consider a Bonsai soil mixture such as a "Conifer Blend" that has the correct texture as well as uniform distribution of ingredients.
+It is very important to choose bonsai-specific soil for your tree.
+Consider a soil mixture such as a conifer blend that has the correct texture as well as a uniform distribution of ingredients.

-A good potting soil is one that encourages maximum aeration and water drainage.
+Good potting soil is one that encourages maximum aeration and water drainage.
 It will allow standing water in the soil to drain out while still retaining some moisture for the plant.
-Remember to use soil that has an appropriate pH value, preferably 6.5 to 7.5.
+Remember to use soil that has an appropriate pH value, preferably in the 6.5 to 7.5 range.

-In order to provide an environment that triggers the tree’s growth and development, it is necessary to regularly repot your Bonsai tree.
+In order to provide an environment that triggers the tree’s growth and development, it is necessary to repot your plant regularly.
 The most ideal time to transfer your bonsai to another pot is immediately after winter.
-This is because the Bonsai stores a lot of energy in the roots during the dormant season and use it for growth as soon as summer begins.
+This is because they store a lot of energy in their roots during the dormant season and can use it for growth as soon as summer begins.

-Generally, repotting a Bonsai tree is necessary every 1 to 5 years.
-Fast growing or younger Bonsai trees will need repotting more often (about once a year) whereas older trees will require it less often (closer to 5 years).
+Generally, repotting is necessary every one to five years.
+Faster-growing and younger trees will need repotting more often (about once a year), whereas older trees will require it less often (closer to every five years).